rvosa/bio-phylo-forest-dbtree/README.md

 The following installation instructions describe three different ways to install the package.
 Unless you know what you are doing, the first way is probably the best one.

-Under any circumstance, it is probably a good idea to familiarize yourself with the capabilities of the [cpanm][9] package manager as it offers many more possibilities for controlling the installation (or for fetching, testing, uninstalling, etc.).
+### 1. From BioConda

+On many Linux-like operating systems as well as MacOSX, the entire installation completes with this single command:

+    conda install -c bioconda perl-bio-phylo-forest-dbtree

-### 1. From the Comprehensive Perl Archive Network (CPAN)
+### 2. From the Comprehensive Perl Archive Network (CPAN)

 On many Linux-like operating systems as well as MacOSX, the entire installation completes with this single command: